BeauJoh/thesis/seminar/slides.md

 * Open Computing Language (OpenCL) is an open standard.
 * Allows computationally intensive codes -- kernels -- to be written once and run on any compliant accelerator.
-* Most vendors are compliant to basic standards.
+* Most vendors are compliant to basic standards -- most devices in the TOP500.
 * Application code can be written directly in OpenCL, and
 * Can be used as a back-end for higher level languages -- OpenMP runtime implemented for TI Keystone II DSP architecture\footnote{Mitra, G. et al. 2014.
 Implementation and optimization of the OpenMP accelerator model for the TI Keystone II architecture.
 International workshop on openmp (2014), 202–214.}.
 * Increased relevancy for FPGA programming